gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 The example in this section illustrates how to specify the source operands for assembly language statements.
-The program simply increments its input value by 1:
+The procedure simply increments its input value by 1:

   .. code-block:: ada